 Mark 4:38-40 NLT

-Just as the disciples questioned Jesus, who sat beside them during the storm, I sometimes question Him during my own anxious, stressful situations.
+Just as the disciples questioned Jesus, who sat with them during the storm, I sometimes question Him during anxious, stressful situations. (can you relate?)

-Jesus’ response to the disciples in the boat also applies to me–do I lose my faith when things are hard and uncertain?
+Jesus’ response to the disciples in the boat also applies to us–do we lose faith when things are hard and uncertain?

-Something about being in a boat, suspended above deep water, is both exhilarating and terrifying all at once.
+Something about being in a boat, suspended above deep water, is both exhilarating and terrifying.
 It reminds me of life.

-When I face unknown outcomes, it seems I am suspended, anxious, unable to calm down when stressed waiting for some type of resolution.
-The waiting can sometimes bring me the worst anxiety.
+Facing unknown outcomes, it can seem we are suspended, unable to calm down when stressed while waiting for resolution.
+Waiting can sometimes bring the worst anxiety.

-During times of anxiety and stress, I must choose to persevere in faith and place my confidence in Jesus, His love for me and the peace He offers instead of the unknowns and despair of uncertainty.
+During times of anxiety and stress when we feel vulnerable, we must choose to persevere in faith and place our confidence in Jesus, His love and the peace He offers instead of the unknowns and despair of uncertainty.

-This confidence in Jesus is how we are able to reset our emotions and experience what He says about peace.
+This confidence in Jesus is how we can reset our emotions and experience what He says about peace.

 “I am leaving you with a gift peace of mind and heart.
 And the peace I give is a gift the world cannot give.
 So don’t be troubled or afraid.”